CMed01/milestone-project-5/README.md

     - We want to understand a cluster profile to present modifiable options to improve future house sale prices.

-#### You may deliver an ML system that is capable of reliably predicting the summed sales price of the 4 inherited houses.
-You may use either conventional ML or Neural Networks to map the relationships between the features and the target.
-You may consider changing the ML task from Regression to Classification if you find a valid rationale for that.
-In case you are modelling using conventional ML, with packages like scikit-learn for example, you may conduct an extensive hyperparameter optimization for a given algorithm.
-You can refer back to the Scikit-learn lesson, Unit Notebook 6: Cross-Validation Search Part 2.
-At the end of the notebook, you will find a list of hyperparameter options and values to start with, for the family of algorithms we covered in the course.

 ## ML Business Case

-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.

 1. What are the business requirements?
     - The client is interested in discovering how house attributes correlate with sale prices.
 Therefore, the client expects data visualizations of the correlated variables against the sale price.